 I know most people favor spring in Savannah, but hear me out…

-Late October means there are six months of mild weather ahead, and that’s a very good thing.
+Late October means there are six months of milder weather ahead, and that’s a very good thing.

 Make Note: If you’re planning a visit to see the fall color, that doesn’t usually happen until November or later.
 Here’s what to expect from Savannah’s weather month-by-month.